SimVascular/simvascular.github.io-archive/source/documentation/modeling/_editingPolyData.md

 		surface
 		Num Iters - Choose between 3 and 10
-		Constrain Factor - How much the smoothed surface should be "pushed back to the original" - Choose between 0 and 1.
+		Constrain Factor - How much the smoothed surface should be pushed back to the original - Choose between 0 and 1.

        Linear Suvdivision
                 Divides the meshing triangles based on number placed in “Num Divisions”